Planner/Deliberate vs. Spontaneous Personality Traits

 How to give feedback to someone with a spontaneous personality

-• Someone with a spontaneous personality may struggle to make decisions, preferring instead to focus on the process rather than the outcome.
-Creativity, thoroughness, and innovation should be rewarded, but you may have to work with the person to meet deadlines and get things done on time
+• A spontaneous person may struggle to make decisions, preferring instead to focus on the process rather than the outcome.
+Creativity, thoroughness, and innovation should be rewarded, but you may have to work with the person to meet deadlines and get things done on time.

 Which is a better worker: deliberate planners vs. spontaneous personalities?

-When it comes to planners vs. spontaneous personalities in the workplace, one type isn’t “better” than another – it all depends on the job and what you need to accomplish.
+When it comes to spontaneous vs. deliberate planners personalities in the workplace, one type isn't “better” than another – it all depends on the job and what you need to accomplish.
 In fact, every business will benefit from having both types within their teams.